Shoe Design and Manufacturing Software | Autodesk

 Symmetry tools make sure that shoe designs are consistent and balanced, enhancing their visual appeal.
 They also speed up the design process by allowing designers to change one side of the shoe and automatically applying them to the other.

-The Autodesk Fusion Design Extension is a suite of advanced 3D design and modelling tools that can significantly enhance the process of footwear design.
+The Autodesk Fusion Design Extension is a suite of advanced 3D design and modeling tools that can significantly enhance the process of footwear design.
 Here's how:

-The Fusion Manufacturing Extension is a comprehensive suite of tools that significantly optimises the shoe manufacturing process in various ways:
+The Fusion Manufacturing Extension is a comprehensive suite of tools that significantly optimizes the shoe manufacturing process in various ways:

 Discover how leveraging Fusion and its innovative add-ons can significantly boost the effectiveness and impact of your sustainability initiatives in footwear design.

 The Manufacturing Extension in Fusion provides advanced manufacturing tools that help produce complex, high-quality parts more efficiently.
-It optimises machining strategies to reduce waste, energy usage and production time, thus contributing to sustainability in shoe design.
+It optimizes machining strategies to reduce waste, energy usage, and production time, thus contributing to sustainability in shoe design.

 Fusion's sustainability insights feature provides granular data on the environmental impact of different manufacturing processes.
 It helps designers make informed decisions about materials and methods to reduce the carbon footprint of their shoe designs.

-Pensole Footwear Design Academy is turning out a new class of shoe designers by incorporating hands-on prototyping, 3D modelling, and real-world workflows into its curriculum.
+Pensole Footwear Design Academy is turning out a new class of shoe designers by incorporating hands-on prototyping, 3D modeling, and real-world workflows into its curriculum.

 Under Armour used generative design and 3D printing, aided by Autodesk's software, to create the UA Architech.
 This lightweight, high-performance shoe illustrates future athletic gear manufacturing possibilities.

 In this workshop, you'll use Fusion and ReCap Pro to create a shoe from a 3D scan.
-You'll learn to insert STL or Mesh, guide sketch insertion, create and modify T-spline bodies and use surface modelling for design features.
+You'll learn to insert STL or Mesh, guide sketch insertion, create and modify T-spline bodies, and use surface modeling for design features.
 The session covers all steps, from 2D sketch to 3D print-ready design.

 The footwear industry is undergoing a significant transformation, with sustainability at the forefront of its evolution.
 Autodesk Fusion is playing a crucial role in this revolution by providing integrated solutions that embed sustainability into every step of the design and manufacturing process.